Intercollegiate Civil Disagreement Partnership Fellowships

 The Cohort Experience

-• Attendance is mandatory and critical to achieving program goals; for remote sessions, students will need a strong and reliable internet connection that allows for video participation.
+• For remote sessions, students will need a strong and reliable internet connection that allows for video participation.

 • Additionally, students are expected to attend or watch 1-2 external panel discussions, planned by ICDP partner institutions, per semester.